castle-engine/castle-engine/tools/castle-editor/README.md

 	 /home/michalis/installed/fpclazarus/3.0.4/fpcsrc/rtl/objpas/classes/writer.inc

        - after loading, invisible, why?
-       - simplify, InternalGetChild can be completely removed now
     * Allow adding new, deleting, moving around
+    * UI controls improvements:
-    * need better name for TUIControlSizeable.
-TCastleGroup?
+	* better names
+	     TUIControlSizeable -> TCastleUserInterfaceRect?
 	     TUIControl -> TCastleUserInterface?
+	     other TUIxxx - > rename too.
+	* more should descend from TCastleUserInterfaceRect, e.g. TCastleButton/Label//ImageControl too.
+	  At TCastleUserInterfaceRect document:

+	    Some descendants support auto-sizing, which means that the control's size set by these properties is ignored, and instead the calculated size (CalculatedWidth, CalculatedHeight, CalculatedRect) depends on some core values of the control.
+E.g. TCastleImageControl adjusts to image, TCastleLabel adjusts to caption, TCastleButton adjusts to button and icon, TCastleVerticalGroup adjusts to all children and so on.
+	    Consult the documentation of each descendant for the exact specification of behavior, usually a property called @code(AutoSize) controls it. }

+	* virtual functions to say VerticalResizingEffective (at tTUIControl or only TUIContronSizeable)
+    * remove _Children once processed
     * show HierarchyUrl on caption, whether it's modified, ask before closing project without saving
     * ask before overriding saved file
     * mark Width, Height as stored=false when FloatWidth, FloatHeight available
     * force non-empty Name on all, to have wokring streaming?
     * show checkerboard instead of Background.Color := Vector4(0.5, 0.5, 0.5, 1);, to make it clear it's undefind
-    * MainScene is not restored OK, also it cannot be chosen (we disabled in object inspector some types, maybe we should not?)
+    * MainScene is not restored OK? , also it cannot be chosen (we disabled in object inspector some types, maybe we should not?)
-      (maybe LookupRoot should be something better, like HierarchyOwner?)

 Lower priority:
 * ugly button and label text in example?